-Seisland Surveys Ltd. is a Calgary, Alberta-based provider of geospatial surveying and mapping, 3D laser scanning and geographic information system (GIS) services to a variety of sectors across Canada, with a primary focus on the oil and natural gas industry in western Canada and the far north.
+Seisland Surveys Ltd. is a Calgary, Alberta-based provider of geospatial surveying and mapping, Unmanned Aerial Systems (UAS) and geographic information system (GIS) services to a variety of sectors across Canada, with a primary focus on the oil and natural gas industry in western Canada and the far north.
 A quick overview of our services is here.

 Seisland’s service lines are tied together by our common drive to give our customers better, faster access to information, and we believe our technology can help our clients improve their operating efficiency.
 Always insisting on top-quality results, ensuring that the client receives a product that they are happy with, safe field operations and the personal dedication and customer focus of our staff form Seisland’s main value proposition.